satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 disseminating systematically gathered information about the natural world and for establishing precedence and credit for this research.

+Peer review is the primary means of filtering this rapidly growing literature prior to publication in an effort to ensure quality and validity.

 Scientific publications are good ‘n plenty. more available and numerous than ever.
 The current review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.